leafok88/lbbs/INSTALL.md

    (For CentOS / RHEL)
    sudo dnf install -y libssh-devel systemd-devel
    (For MSYS2 with MinGW-w64 toolchain)
-   pacman -S --needed msys2-runtime-devel libssh pcre2-devel mingw-w64-x86_64-libiconv mingw-w64-x86_64-libmariadbclient
+   pacman -S --needed msys2-runtime-devel libssh libssh-devel pcre2-devel mingw-w64-x86_64-libiconv mingw-w64-x86_64-libmariadbclient

 3) Extract the source files from a tarball or export from GitHub
    Run the following command to set up the autoconf/automake environment,